 Top tip: Geometric patterns work well with tables, and smaller patterns are easier to match.

-- Like when putting wallpaper on the wall use a brush to get rid of any air bubbles and trim excess with wallpaper scissors
+- Like when putting wallpaper on the wall use a brush to get rid of any air bubbles and trim the excess with wallpaper scissors

 3. Upcycling Lamp Shades With Wallpaper